tianjialiu/HMS-Smoke/README.md

 3. Retrieve HMS smoke text description links as .txt and output as yearly .csv tables in `HMS/Smoke_Text/` using `ancill/HMS_TextLinksYr.R`; combine the .csv files into a single file, `HMS/Smoke_Text/HMS_SmokeText.csv`, using `ancill/HMS_TextLinks.R`

 ### Gap-filling Unspecified Densities
 We used random forest classification to assign densities (light, medium, or heavy) to polygons with unspecified densities from 2005-2010.
-This procedure is described in [Liu et al. (in press, IJWF)](https://doi.org/10.31223/X51963).
+This procedure is described in [Liu et al. (2024, IJWF)](https://doi.org/10.31223/X51963).
 Note that the code has recently been updated to use `sf` instead of `rgdal`, and additional processing has been done to fix more bad geometries.
 The code workflow uses EE to generate some input data for the random forest model (`HMS_Stack.js`,`HMS_AOD.js`).
 The rest of the workflow is in R with `RFmodel_prepare.R` to output a CSV table of data for all HMS polygons from 2005-2022, `RFmodel_withAOD.R` and `RFmodel_withoutAOD.R` to run the random forest classification models, `RFmodel_export.R` to output another CSV table now with the gap-filled densities, and finally `HMS_gapfill_shp.R` to rewrite HMS files from 2005-2010 with the gap-filled densities and associated flags.

 ### Updates
 * October 2024: fixed missing HMS fire points in 2007